opengauss-mirror/website/app/en/privacy/index.md

 **(c) Service Optimization**.
 To ensure service quality and smooth business operations, we automatically collect and store necessary log information, including access timestamps, **IP addresses**, request details, access status, resource size, access sources, and user agent information.
 We also collect your device details (device name/type/vendor, OS type/version, and screen dimensions), app details (app ID, SDK version, browser type and version, and browser viewport size), and app usage information (event name, event attributes, reporting time, and anonymous client ID).
 The information is used for community operations and O&M security purposes.

 **(d) Contributor License Agreement ("CLA") Signing**.
-When you participate in code contribution through the CLA signing system (click [here](https://clasign.osinfra.cn/sign/gitee_opengauss-1614047760000855378?lang=en) to learn more), you need to submit your [personal data](https://clasign.osinfra.cn/privacy/corp/gitee_opengauss-1614047760000855378?lang=en) to the CLA signing system.
+When you participate in code contribution through the CLA signing system (click [here](https://clasign.osinfra.cn/sign/gitee_opengauss-1614047760000855378?lang=en) to learn more), you need to submit your [personal data](https://clasign.osinfra.cn/privacy/corp/690dba44479f483c74c264fd?lang=en) to the CLA signing system.
 We will obtain such personal data to confirm if you have signed the CLA, and to conduct statistical analysis for community operation insights.

 **(e) Meeting Service**.
-When you use our meeting service, we will collect your **user name** to configure permissions.
+When you use our meeting service, we will collect your **AtomGit ID** to configure permissions.
 When you book a meeting, we will collect the **email addresses** that you provide to send meeting invitations.
 If you enable automatic screen recording when you book a meeting, the recording will be uploaded to the third-party platform [Bilibili](https://www.bilibili.com/) after the meeting for review by interested individuals and organizations.

 **(f) Content Release**.
 When you participate in community meetings/activities/organizations, make contributions, or write blogs or news, you may post your **photo**, **name**, **email address**, **company name**, **position**, **school**, **profile**, and **code hosting platform user ID** on our website to help developers connect and engage with the community easily.

 **(g) Meetup**.
-When you organize an openGauss meetup, the community will collect your **name**, **phone number**, **email address**, **company**, and meetup details (including organization, agenda, date, duration, city, event scale, event form, event support, and topics) from the application form you fill in.
+When you organize an openGauss meetup, the community will collect your **name**, **phone number**, **email address**, **company** from the application form you fill in.
 The collected data will be used to contact you for the purpose of confirming your application and related matters, as well as arranging for relevant affairs, including sign-ins and nameplates.

 **(h) Pairing Plan Application**.
-When you apply for participation in the openGauss pairing plan, the community will collect your **name**, **organization**, **email address**, **phone number**, and openGauss usage information (including use cases, version details, number of nodes, hardware information, and issue description) from the application form you fill in.
+When you apply for participation in the openGauss pairing plan, the community will collect your **name**, **organization**, **email address**, **phone number** from the application form you fill in.
 The collected data will be used to contact you for the purpose of confirming your application and related matters.

 **(i) Forum Service**.

-1. When you sign up or log in to the forum service, we will collect your **user name**, **email address**, **phone number**, **password**, nickname, avatar, and **Gitee ID** or **GitCode ID** based on your login mode from your openGauss account, and assign permissions and roles to your account.
+1. When you sign up or log in to the forum service, we will collect your **user name**, **email address**, **phone number**, **password**, nickname, avatar, and **Gitee ID** or **AtomGit ID** based on your login mode from your openGauss account, and assign permissions and roles to your account.
 In addition, we will collect your **IP address**, **region**, device information, login time, and **preference settings** to provide you with more secure services.

 2. When you use the forum service, we collect your like information, follow information, favorite content, post count, reply count, follow count, follower count, personal profile, badge acquisition, sidebar settings, follow list, follower list, email summary, time zone, post and reply content, images, audio, video, documents, and comments to understand your personal preferences and better serve you.